syrkis/miiii/paper/main.typ

 = Introduction

 Recent years have seen deep learning (DL) models achieve remarkable proficiency in complex computational tasks, including protein structure prediction @jumper2021, strategic reasoning @dinan2022, and natural language generation—areas previously thought to be the exclusive domain of human intelligence.
 Traditional (symbolic) programming allows functions like $f(x, y) = cos(a dot x) + sin(b dot y)$ to be implemented with clear typographical isomorphism—meaning the code's structure directly mirrors the mathematical notation.
 For example, in Haskell: `f x y = cos(a * x) + sin(b * y)`.
 In contrast, DL models are inherently subsymbolic, meaning that the models' atomic constituents (32-bit floating-point numbers centered around 0) are meaningless when viewed directly.
-For reference, @subsymbolic shows a DL-based implementation of $f$.
+For reference, @subsymbolic shows a DL-based implementation of $f$#footnote[Note that in the rest of the paper $f$ refers to a prime number less than $p$.].

 Indeed, the increasing prevalence of DL can be understood as a transition from symbolic to subsymbolic algorithms: the gradual subsuming of computational tasks.
 Precursors to modern DL methods learned how to weigh human-designed features @shannon1950, with later works learning to create features from data to then weigh @tesauro1993, @silver2017—in combination with tree search strategies, in the case of games @browne2012.
 Recent DL work has even eliminated tree search, mapping directly from observation space to action space @ruoss2024.
 Pure DL methods are thus increasingly prevalent, but almost equally inscrutable, with recent works still attempting to define what interpretability even means in the DL context @lipton2018.
 Given the breadth @cybenko1989 of tasks that DL models can be (and are) trained to solve—along with their subsymbolic nature—it is, however, hardly a surprise that their interpretation remains difficult.